-Although local governments accounts for just a portion of our community's resource use and carbon emissions, policy decisions have far reaching implications.
-There are many goals within this plan that have implications for municipal policy and services, and concepts such as resource conservation and life-cycle analyses that can be used to make future decisions.
-Action by local governments has a symbolic value and demonstrates leadership that extends beyond the magnitude of energy efficiency and GHG emissions reductions.
-Through sustainability, officials may better progress the local quality of life, and partner with motivated stakeholders for maximum effectiveness.
+Although local governments account accounts for just a portion of our community's resources resource use and carbon Formatted emissionsemis-sions, policy decisions have far reaching implications.
+There are many goal goals within this plan that have implications impli-cations for municipal policy, and services, and 1 Formatted concepts such as resource conservation, circular economy and life-cycle analysis analyses, that can be used to make future // decisions. -Action by local governments has a symbolic value and demonstrates demon strates leadership that extends beyond the 1 Formatted magnitude of energy efficiency, waste reduction or other actions taken. and GHG emissions reductions.
+Through ///- Formatted: Normal, Left, Indent: Left: 0", Right sustainable choicessustainability, officials may better progress the local quality of life, and partner with motivated // Space Before: 0 pt, Line spacing: single stakeholders for maximum effectiveness. / Space Belove.
+5 py Line spacing.
+Single The intent for this plan is to serve